ktelep/Hackerboxes24_Python/README.md

 Configuration
 --------------------------
-0. Connect everything via USB to your PC (Camera and Arduino)
+1. Connect everything via USB to your PC (Camera and Arduino)
-1. Upload the ino file to your Arduino, note the COM port
+2. Upload the ino file to your Arduino, note the COM port
-2. Set the serial port and speed in the top of the cap_test.py file
+3. Set the serial port and speed in the top of the cap_test.py file
-3. Start the python script
+4. Start the python script

+Note:  You cannot have the serial monitor open in Arduino while you are running the python script.
+Only one app per serial port at a time!

 The Servo should exercise itself, the expectation is that 90 degrees is straight up and down, you may need to move the upper U shaped bar on the servo spindle to compensate for this, or you can muck with the code to fix.